(1827 - 1894)

 After his promotion to Major General in July of 1862, he led his men into the Battle of Crampton's Gap on South Mountain on September 14.
 About the charge, General Franklin wrote,

 "...the advance of General Slocum was made with admirable steadiness through a well directed fire from the enemies batteries on the Mountain...The enemy was driven in utmost confusion from a position of strength...The pass was cleared and in possession of our troops".His Division was on the march from Crampton's on the morning of the 17th, and arrived on the battlefield at about noon in support of what was left of Gen Geene's Division of the II Corps.
 Although under Confederate artillery fire for most of the rest of the day, the Division was not actively engaged.

 The rest of the War

-In September of 1863, the XI and XII Corps were transferred from the Army of the Potomac to Tennessee in order to reinforce General Rosecrans.
-The XII Corps then fought at Wauhatchie and Lookout Mountain.
+In September of 1863, the 11th and 12th Corps were transferred from the Army of the Potomac to Tennessee in order to reinforce General Rosecrans.
+The 12th Corps then fought at Wauhatchie and Lookout Mountain.